Health Promotion and Exercise Sciences

 HPX 100 Health Promotion and Maintenance 3 SH

 This course immerses students in the concept of wellness, which has been described as a multi-dimensional approach to understanding health and preventing disease.
 Students will be expected to analyze their own lifestyles and environments as they explore various dimensions of wellness, so they can relate principles learned in the classroom to themselves.
 First Year (HPX 100FY) sections of the course include components that address student success at WCSU.
 These section are open to freshmen only.
 Competency: Health & Wellness (HW).

 HPX 105 Stress Management, Self-Care, and Success 1 SH

 This course will provide the student with skills to manage stress on a physical, mental, and emotional level.
 Stress and stressors will be explored and evaluated from a physical, psychological, and pathological perspective.
 The cause, effect, and management of physiological stress response will be examined, and positive stress management skills will be explored, analyzed and practiced.
 This course has a large experiential component.
-Competency: Health & Wellness.
+Competency: First Year Navigation (FY).

 HPX 150 Dance Workshop 3 SH

 This course helps students develop powers of expression through creative experience in dance.
 Basic factors related to body movements are studied and research is done in the historical development of dance.
 Every semester.
 Competency: Creative Process (CP).

 HPX 160 First Aid and Safety 2 SH

 This course will show how to recognize when an emergency has occurred, prepare a person to make appropriate decisions regarding first aid care and to act on those decisions.
 Specific areas covered include: adult, child and infant breathing and CPR emergencies, first aid techniques, handling sudden illness, and providing care until professional medical help arrives.
 Prerequisite: HPX major or permission of the Department Chair.

 HPX 177/177A 2 SH